frankyhe/learngit2/ReadMe.txt

 Add the fourth line in master.
 Add the fifth line in git5 master.
 Add the sixth line in local git5 dev.
+Add the seventh line in local git5 dev1.